Njong392/Form-Automation/README.md

 # Form Automation
-This repo has tests for the login page of the blazedemo site that can be found here: https://practice.expandtesting.com/form-validation
-Nothing much to run this.
+This repo has tests for the test form that can be found here: https://practice.expandtesting.com/form-validation Nothing much to run this.
 - Fork and clone the repo
 - `npm install`